Injections in the

 Neuropathy simply means “disorder of the nerve” and often results in pain.
 Certain neuropathies, such as nerve entrapment in scar tissue or neuritis due to inflammation of the nerve may respond to cortisone injections in the foot, ankle or lower leg as well.
-Pain from generalized neuropathy has been shown to respond to Stem Cell, PRP injections or Amniotic Fluid, which is also a strong anti-inflammatory, but causes regeneration of diseased tissue and prevents scar tissue formation.
+Pain from generalized neuropathy has been shown to respond to Stem Cell, PRP injections or Amniotic Shot, which is also a strong anti-inflammatory, but causes regeneration of diseased tissue and prevents scar tissue formation.
 Local anesthetic injections around a nerve in the foot ankle or lower leg may also aid in the diagnosis of a nerve injury, entrapment or neuropathy.

 Foot or Ankle Injections for Joint Pain

 Arthritis, or inflammation of a joint, may cause pain, swelling and stiffness in the foot and ankle.
 This can make any activity, even walking, very difficult.
 Cortisone injections can be used very effectively to treat arthritis or joint pain in the foot or ankle.
-Amniotic injections are effective for joint pain as well.
+Amniotic shots are effective for joint pain as well.
 In the case of joint pain, the proper diagnosis is of utmost importance as there are many joints in the foot and ankle area.
 Proper examination and imaging are necessary to diagnose and treat effectively.

 Foot or Ankle Injections for Tendonitis

 Tendonitis, or inflammation of the tendon, may occur in the foot or ankle as well.
 This painful overuse injury or chronic condition may be treated by cortisone injections in certain limited cases in which the tendon is not weakened and the inflammation is present in the lining of the tendon, such as stenosing tenosynovitis.
 Cortisone can cause weakening of tendons however and therefore must be used very cautiously for injury to the tendons of the foot and ankle.
-It the tendon is degenerated or partially torn, Amniotic Fluid Injections are utilized, which also reduces pain and inflammation but stimulates healing of the diseased tendon.
+It the tendon is degenerated or partially torn, Amniotic shots are utilized, which also reduces pain and inflammation but stimulates healing of the diseased tendon.
 Stem Cell injections and PRP may also be of benefit.

 Scupltra Injections for Foot Pain